slatedocs/slate/source/includes/models/user-created.md

 It is critical that upon conclusion of every delivery attempt, the driver mark the waypoint as `FAILED`, `SUCCESSFUL` OR `VISIT_LATER`.

-### `SUCCESSFUL` use-case:

-Driver succeeded in delivering the product.

-### `FAILED` use-case:

-Driver failed in delivering the product and does not expect to make another attempt today.
-Knowing there will be no further attempts today, the driver marks the waypoint as FAILED.

-### `VISIT_LATER` use-case:

-Driver failed to deliver the product, but knows he/she will come back to try again later during the day.

-### `AUTHORIZE_REATTEMPT` use-cases:

-** In all circumstances using the `AUTHORIZE_REATTEMPT`, there MUST be a `FAILED` or `SUCCESSFUL` attempt immediately preceeding.

-1. Driver failed to deliver the goods, sure that they will not come again later that day, and thus registers a FAILED attempt.
-Unexpectedly, circumstances change later during the day, and the driver decides he/she will want to try again.
-The driver can `AUTHORIZE_REATTEMPT` on the same delivery and Foxtrot will automatically re-optimize the route with the new information.
-2. Driver failed to deliver the goods, sure that they will not come again later that day, and thus registers a FAILED attempt.
-Unexpectedly, circumstances change later during the day, and the manager decides that the driver should try again.
-The manager can `AUTHORIZE_REATTEMPT` on the same delivery and Foxtrot will automatically re-optimize the route with the new information.

 ## Driver
 A Driver represents the driver driving the route.